 Mr Urakami is the son of the original owner of Ryobi Ltd. The company operates as three separate divisions, one dealing in die casting; one producing power tools including garden machinery; and a third producing printing equipment, and now trading as RMGT following the merger with Mitsubishi MHI.

-Mr Urakami Kohei was accompanied by Kohei Yatsumoto, Manager, International Sales and Marketing Department, RMGT.
+Mr Akira Urakami was accompanied by Kohei Yatsumoto, Manager, International Sales and Marketing Department, RMGT.

 Bob Usher, MD of Apex Digital Graphics, said: “It was a great honour for us to receive Mr Urakami and to be able to show him around our UK facilities.
 He was delighted to meet with our team and to pass on the congratulations from the factory team in Japan for the work we were doing to promote the latest RMGT LED-UV presses.”

 The advent of LED-UV has been one of the most significant developments in litho printing for many years, as printers have woken up to the benefits of instant, clean, eco-friendly drying.